 Ohoud is a Ph.D. candidate at the University of Kentucky College of Nursing.
 After receiving her BSN from King Saud University, she earned her Master’s in Nursing Education from Roberts Wesleyan College.
 Her research interest is mental health help-seeking behavior among Arabs in the United States.

 Kaitlyn Spadoni focuses on designing and developing learning and practice programs.
 Her role involves working closely with the BH Well faculty to create, select and suggest learning programs to fill identified gaps within the learning process.
 Kaitlyn received her bachelor’s degree in Business Management and Marketing from UK and is currently pursuing her master’s in Instructional Systems Design at UK.

-Claudia Robertson is a senior Psychology major in the College of Arts and Sciences and in the Lewis Honors College.
-She plans to attend Occupational Therapy school upon completion of her undergraduate degree.
-She is currently completing two senior research projects: one on the relationship between five facets of mindfulness and OCD symptoms and the other on problem solving intervention effectiveness versus non-behavioral intervention in children at-risk for ADHD.
+Claudia Robertson is an Occupational Therapy doctoral student at Eastern Kentucky University.
+She completed her bachelor's in Psychology at the University of Kentucky and the Lewis Honors College.
+She completed two senior research projects: one on the relationship between five facets of mindfulness and OCD symptoms and the other on problem solving intervention effectiveness versus non-behavioral intervention in children at-risk for ADHD.
 Claudia has been a project assistant with the BH WELL team since Fall 2018.
 She provides training and event support as well as social media support for BH WELL.
 Claudia has also written BH WELL blogs about how occupational therapy can enhance recovery for individuals living with mental illness.